hampoelz/Capacitor-BrowserView/README.md

 This extension includes a bridge between the capacitor layer and the loaded web page in the BrowserView(s).
 However, this feature is disabled by default.
 It can be enabled either globally via the plugin configuration or for each BrowserView individually during its creation.

-If the bridge feature is enabled, the `window.CapacitorBrowserView` object is available on web pages within the corresponding BrowserView.
+If the bridge feature is enabled, the global object `window.CapacitorBrowserView` is available on web pages within the corresponding BrowserView.

 ### API